tim-clifford/tim.clifford.lol/http/md/documents/technology-usage-manifesto.md

 1.0) I will not consume media over a network through a means where different usages can be correlated with each other.
 (Aim 3)

-1.0) (comment) So I can't authenticate, I can't be personably identifiable, and I must prevent fingerprinting (i.e. (1.2))
+1.0) (comment) So I can't authenticate, I can't be personally identifiable, and I must prevent fingerprinting (i.e. (1.2))

 1.1) I will not access a remote server that requires authentication, unless I